muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 `29 56, 14 09` would instead be two integers of 4 digits.

 For example, an unquoted `- 29 / 14 * 2 ^ - 6` will be interpreted as a
-single fraction value and not 4 integers separated by operators.
+single `Rational` value and not 4 integers separated by operators.

 It is expected that any programming languages whose grammar is a superset of MUON's will also keep this precedence over any actual prefix/infix/etc